STAT545-UBC-hw-2018-19/hw06-Irissq28/hw06-Irissq28.md

 In this part, I will write some functions that do something useful to pieces of Gampminder data, the detailed instructions listed [here](http://stat545.com/Classroom/assignments/hw06/hw06.html).

-The workflow can be divided into 4 steps, basically followerd the instrcution of [this link](http://stat545.com/block012_function-regress-lifeexp-on-year.html).
+The workflow can be divided into 4 steps, basically followed the instruction of [this link](http://stat545.com/block012_function-regress-lifeexp-on-year.html).

 Create a data frame to work with
 --------------------------------